merenlab/anvio.org/install/windows.md

 {% include _project-anvio-version.html %}

-This page describes the anvi'o installation process for _Microsoft Windows_.
+This page describes the anvi'o installation process for the current stable release on _Microsoft Windows_.

 ## (1) Things you need before you start